Zak runs away from his care home to make his dream of becoming a wrestler come true.

-LaBoeuf is perfectly layered as a guy with a lot of faults; he’s creepy in the gas station shop where he first meets Eleanor, and he finally has to grow up now his brother is no longer around to protect him (and cope with the circumstances of Mark’s death).
+LaBoeuf is perfectly layered as a guy with a lot of faults; he’s creepy in the gas station shop where he first meets Eleanor, and he finally has to grow up now his brother is no longer around to protect him.

-Changes in tone are handled impressively well by writer-directors Tyler Nilson and Mike Schwartz; that scene in the gas station starts off as a hilarious two-hander between Tyler and the attendant in the shop, shifting key as Eleanor arrives and Tyler enjoys the power he has over her (Zak is hiding outside in the bushes while she searches for him).
+Changes in tone are handled impressively well by writer-directors Tyler Nilson and Mike Schwartz; that scene in the gas station starts off as a hilarious two-hander between Tyler and the attendant in the shop, shifting key as Eleanor arrives and Tyler enjoys the power he has over her.

 With Zak’s voice so central in Peanut Butter Falcon, the film is a clear call to society to improve its paternalistic attitude to people with cognitive disabilities.
 That sensibility continues with the directors’ treatment of other characters in the movie, always circumventing stereotypes.
 Even the violence of Duncan and Ratboy is put in context – men trying to scratch a living fishing who see all their income go up in smoke after Tyler sets fire to their nets and pots.

 The elderly residents of the care home where Zak and Carl reside are never portrayed negatively as they try to help the young man live his life his way; Carl has a gleefully childlike side but isn’t infantilised.
-His job is to get Zak out safely and onto the open road, and he uses his skills from his working life working as an engineer to do that – and he has no qualms about Zak, clad only in his large white underpants, heading off into the dark with no money.
+His job is to get Zak out safely and onto the open road, and he uses his engineering skills to do that – and he has no qualms about Zak, clad only in his large white underpants, heading off into the dark with no money.